mirko-pagliai/php-tools/README.md

 - `is_readable_or_fail($filename, $message = 'File or directory `%s` is not readable', $exception = NotReadableException::class)` - Tells whether a file exists and is readable and throws an exception if the file is not readable
 - `is_true_or_fail($value, $message = 'The value is not equal to `true`', $exception = ErrorException::class)` - Throws an exception if the value is not equal to `true`
 - `is_writable_or_fail($filename, $message = 'File or directory `%s` is not writable', $exception = NotWritableException::class)` - Tells whether the filename is writable and throws an exception if the file is not writable
+- `key_exists_or_fail($key, array $array, $message = 'Key `%s` does not exist', $exception = KeyNotExistsException::class)` - Checks if the given key or index exists in the array and throws an exception if the key does not exist.
+If you pass an array of keys, they will all be checked

 ## Safe functions
 - `safe_copy($source, $dest)` - Safe alias for `copy()` function